Decentraland-DAO/wiki-adv/(Concept) Wearables.md

 - white background (removes any background details and draws only character in most cases)
 - look at camera (optional, character will look at us in most cases)

-To achieve better result in details, use **detail tweaker lora** mentioned in [[Software Settings]]
+To achieve better result in details, use **detail tweaker lora** mentioned in [[Software Settings]].
-- <lora:add_detail:1> or <lora:add_detail:0.75> or less
+- <<lora:add_detail:1>> or <<lora:add_detail:0.75>> or less/higher

 **Negative Prompt Structure**

-Usually you will need to use only textual inversions mentioned in [[Software Settings]].
-By using them you will save a lot of time and will almost never write negative prompts except unusual situations.
+Usually you will need to use only **textual inversions** mentioned in [[Software Settings]].
+By using them, you will save a lot of time and will never write negative prompts except unusual situations.

 - badhandv4
 - easynegative
 - verybadimagenegative_v1.3

-Here is few basic words that you can use, if you don't want to use textual inversions
+Here is few basic words that you can use, if you don't want to use textual inversions.
 - bad quality
 - low quality
 - worst quality